cohere-ai/sandbox-conversant-lib/README.md

 `conversant` is tested on Python 3.8+ and Cohere 2.8.0+.

 ```
-# Install locally from repo root
+# Install locally from repo root, if cloned (see CONTRIBUTORS.md)
 pip install -e .

-# The below will work later, once this is released on PyPI
+# (COMING SOON!!!) once released on PyPI; doesn't work yet!
 pip install conversant
 ```